 Unneeded or invalid keys present in the cluster can be removed by selecting the checkbox to the right of the offending license and clicking the Remove Selected Keys button.
-If you attempt to remove a key that will result one or more Traffic Managers becoming unlicensed, the Traffic Manager warns you of this and requires you to confirm the action by overriding the warning.
-If you choose to proceed, the affected Traffic Managers become Community Editions.
+If you attempt to remove a key that will result one or more Traffic Managers becoming unlicensed, the Traffic Manager will warn you of this and require you to confirm the action by overriding the warning.
+If you choose to proceed, the affected Traffic Managers will revert back to Developer mode.